Defining sequences for fundamental root systems and Coxeter graphs for super Weyl groups: Introduction

 \section{Introduction}

 As is well-known, for a semisimple Lie algebra $\textsf{g}$ over the complex number field, all Cartan subalgebras of $\textsf{g}$ are conjugate and all of their Borel subalgebras are conjugate too.
-Consequently, the machinery of Weyl groups becomes powerful to study Lie structure and representations for complex reductive Lie groups and their Lie algebras and their modular counterparts (see \cite{Hum}, \cite{Jan}, \cite{Var}, {\sl etc}).
+Consequently, the machinery of Weyl groups becomes powerful to study Lie structure and representations for complex reductive groups and their Lie algebras and their modular counterparts (see \cite{Hum}, \cite{Jan}, \cite{Var}, {\sl etc}).

 However, the story is quite different in the super case.
 As the super counterparts of complex semisimple Lie algebras, basic classical Lie superalgebras are the most important classes of Lie superalgebras in the classification of complex finite-dimensional simple Lie superalgebras (see \cite{K}).
 By definition, those Lie superalgebras $\ggg$ admit the purely-even parts $\ggg_\bz$ which are reductive Lie algebras.
-Their purely-even parts $\ggg_\bz$ act on their purely-odd parts $\ggg_\bo$ such that $\ggg_\bo$ become complectly irreducible modules of $\ggg_\bz$.
+Their purely-even parts $\ggg_\bz$ act on their purely-odd parts $\ggg_\bo$ such that $\ggg_\bo$ become completely reducible modules of $\ggg_\bz$.
 Those Lie superalgebras admit non-degenerate invariant bilinear forms.
-Different from the situation of ordinary Lie algebras, Borel subalgebras of a basic classical Lie superalgebra are no longer conjugate.
+Different from the situation of ordinary Lie algebras, Borel subalgebras of a basic classical Lie superalgebra are {not necessarily} conjugate.
 The Weyl group of a basic classical Lie superalgebra $\ggg=\ggg_\bz+\ggg_\bo$, which is by definition the Weyl group of the even part $\ggg_\bz$, is not sufficiently powerful to encode intrinsic information of $\ggg$ and its representations.

-In order to remedy this deficiency, there have been different solutions proposed.
-What is the most important one is to the notion of odd reflections (see for example, \cite[\S1.3]{CW}).
-Nevertheless, there was still lack of a ``unitive" group playing the role of the ordinary Weyl group in the situation of ordinary Lie algebras.
+In order to remedy this deficiency, {several different solutions have been proposed}.
+What is the most important one is to consider the so-called odd reflections (see for \cite{Ser}, or \cite[\S1.3]{CW}).
+Nevertheless, there was still lack of a {``unifying"} group playing the role of the ordinary Weyl group in the situation of ordinary complex semisimple Lie algebras.